kenhuang16/CNN/TrafficSignClassifier/README.md

 The CNN structure is: Input -> conv -> relu -> conv -> relu -> pooling -> conv -> relu -> conv -> relu -> pooling -> conv -> relu -> conv -> relu -> pooling -> dropout -> fully-connected -> relu -> dropout -> fully-connected - relu -> output.
 The accuracies on the training, validaton and testing data set are **0.9938**, **0.9960** and **0.9758** respectively.

 The projected was written in Jupyter notebook, which can be found at [GermanTrafficSign_Tensorflow.ipynb](./GermanTrafficSign_Tensorflow.ipynb).
-The corresponding html file can be found at [GermanTrafficSign_Tensorflow.html](./GermanTrafficSign_Tensorflow.html).

 ## Working on AWS GPU